-The Statement of Accounts was authorised for issue by the Director of Finance on 20th September 2023.
-Events taking place after this date are not reflected in the financial statements or notes.
+The Statement of Accounts was authorised for issue by the Director of Finance on XX XXX 2023.
+There have been post balance sheet adjustments in the defined benefit pension schemes and Infrastructure assets which is now reflected in the financial statements and notes.